Szeccsa/Szeccsa/README.md

 <img src="https://github.com/Szeccsa/Szeccsa/blob/main/assets/i/youhuu/Youhuu_wave2.png" alt="Youhuu" title="Youhuu the racka sheep" align="right" width="200">

-You may know me as "Szeccsa", "KKevin" or "Youhuu" on the web.
+You may know me as "Szeccsa" on the web.
 And this is my story:

 My name is Kevin Király.
 I'm a seventeen years old person from Hungary.
 I speak two languages, Hungarian and English.
 Since 2022 I'm working and learning as a chef, being all-day-long in the kitchen.
 But since I hate the people around me and the job itself sucks, after school I'm planning to be a BPA (Border Patrol Agent) for a better and brighter future.
 I do love mascots.
 That's a positive thing about me and that's one thing why I need the money. :D